German firms put forward proposal to rebuild Beirut port

-BEIRUT (AP) — Representatives of several private German companies on a visit to Lebanon outlined on Friday an elaborate, multi-billion dollar study to rebuild the port of Beirut and surrounding neighborhoods destroyed by a massive explosion last year.
+BEIRUT (AP) — Representatives of several German companies on Friday outlined a multi-billion-dollar plan to rebuild the port of Beirut and surrounding neighborhoods that had been devastated by a massive explosion last year.

 The horrific Aug.
 4 explosion of nearly 3,000 tons of ammonium nitrate, a highly explosive chemical used in fertilizers, killed 211 people and injured more than 6,000.
 The material had been stored at a port warehouse for years.
 The blast — one of the largest non-nuclear explosions in history — badly worsened Lebanon’s economic crisis that saw hundreds of thousands plunged into sudden poverty.